vincentbernat/network-lab/lab-vxlan/README.md

 The kernel can signal missing L2 entries.
 We can have a controller add the entries when the kernel requests them.
 We use a simple shell script for this purpose.
-This is slow and clunky but illustrates how it works.
+This is slow and clunky (due to buffering issues) but illustrates how it works.

 We cannot have a catch-all rule (otherwise, we won't be notified of L2 misses).
 But we still need to propagate correctly propagate broadcast